edgio-docs/edgio-docs/src/guides/v7/edge_functions/example_waiting_room.md

 <Callout type="info">

-The following sample code contains references to imports not documented in the guide.
-You can find the full source code for these functions in the [example repository](https://github.com/edgio-docs/edgio-examples/tree/main/examples/v7-edge-functions).
+The following sample code contains `import` declarations that are not documented in this guide.
+View the full source code for these functions from within the [edgio-examples repository](https://github.com/edgio-docs/edgio-examples/tree/main/examples/v7-edge-functions).

 </Callout>